 Fine Furniture/ Woodworking Tv Host

-In addition to the above Chad Stanton is the host of Wood Choppin’ Time – a comedic approach to woodworking and has reached over three million viewers to date.
+In addition to the above, Chad is the host of Wood Choppin’ Time – a comedic approach to woodworking which has reached over three million viewers to date.
 His committed passion to woodworking allows him to share this knowledge with people of all skill levels.
 He educates and encourages fans though his method of Watch, Laugh, and Learn..

-I consider myself a cabinet maker who has evolved into an artist- someone who loves woodworking and making something beautiful out of wood.
-I have been a self-employed cabinet maker since 1968, owning Southward Custom Wood Products ,Inc. in Blissfield, Michigan.
-In recent years I have been shifting more from the functional side of wood to the artistic side with wood turning becoming my favorite art form.
-I especially enjoy segmented turnings, combining local Michigan woods with exotic woods from other countries.
-Recently I have begun creating hollow vessels frequently using burls from trees with interesting grains and voids.
-My work has been featured in several art galleries, shows, and competitions throughout Michigan.
-I am a current member of the LCVA.
-I am also an active member of the Michigan Ohio Wood turnersa local chapter of the American Association of Wood turners ,currently serving as the Vice President.
-I have taught classes on wood turning for adults and some woodworking classes for youth as well.
-I am enjoying a working retirement making small projects for customers and projects on the lathe to take to art shows
+Lynn Southward considers himself a cabinet maker who has evolved into an artist- someone who loves woodworking and making something beautiful out of wood.
+He has been a self-employed cabinet maker since 1968, owning Southward Custom Wood Products ,Inc. in Blissfield, Michigan.
+In recent years he has been shifting more from the functional side of wood to the artistic side with wood turning becoming his favorite art form.
+He especially enjoys segmented turnings, combining local Michigan woods with exotic woods from other countries.
+Recently he has begun creating hollow vessels frequently using burls from trees with interesting grains and voids.
+Lynn's work has been featured in several art galleries, shows, and competitions throughout Michigan.
+He is a current member of the LCVA and an active member of the Michigan Ohio Wood Turners local chapter of the American Association of Wood Turners, currently serving as the Vice President.
+Lynn has taught classes on wood turning for adults and some woodworking classes for youth as well.
+He is enjoying a working retirement making small projects for customers and projects on the lathe to take to art shows.

 Windsor Chair Maker